mucsci-students/2022fa-475-Dreadcore/README.md

 - Press H to use a battery and heal.
 You start out with 3.
 But there are 2 others hidden throughout the map.
 Collecting a battery will increase your maximum capacity by +1
 - F key and left shift are used regarding spider mode.
 F will allow you to morph and return back to player, left shift for wall dropping.

-# Version 1.1.3: This update is currently only on Windows.
-Go here to download it. https://drive.google.com/file/d/1TVtRGFoJreCnHyjUOxjaClDaUH2YFiIi/view?usp=share_link
-- The Mac build will be available in the near future.
-- Download the zip file, unzip, use windows folder, and run the executeable.
+# Note:
+Since updating the game post-launch isn't fair to the other students, I will not make any more updates.
+I have enormous passion for this game, but I don't want to be unfair to the rest of the class, so I apologize.
+Version 1.1 is still up for review, so review that one.
+You can play the later version afterwards for fun.

-# Version 1.1: Download windows + mac files included: https://drive.google.com/file/d/1ofqP-75mj-lZB5YoECzppHDQWqoGOdDZ/view?usp=share_link
+# Review this version (1.1): Download windows + mac files included: https://drive.google.com/file/d/1ofqP-75mj-lZB5YoECzppHDQWqoGOdDZ/view?usp=share_link
 - Windows users: download and unzip, use windows folder, and run the executeable.
 - Mac users: download and unzip.
 Allow the file to be executed by changing directory with cd Mac.app/Contents/MacOS.
 Then run chmod +x Dreadcore.
 Do ./Dreadcore and got denied by the MacOS antivirus.
 Went to System Preferences -> Security & Preferences -> General.
 Then clicked open anyway at the bottom which came up with a popup where I had to click run anyway.
 (Thank you Justin Stevens!)

+# Version 1.1.3: This update is currently only on Windows.
+Go here to download it. https://drive.google.com/file/d/1TVtRGFoJreCnHyjUOxjaClDaUH2YFiIi/view?usp=share_link
+- Download the zip file, unzip, use windows folder, and run the executeable.
 # Post-release patch notes

 Update 1.1: